-Operational risk means the risk of loss resulting from inadequate or failed internal processes, people or systems, or from external events such as fraud or the activities of service providers.
+Operational risk means the risk of loss as a result of inadequate or failed internal processes, people or systems, external events such as fraud or the activities of service providers.
 Part of the operational risks, in terms of the identification and quantitative assessment, are the legal risk, the risk of non-compliance and IT risk, while strategic risk and reputational risk are not included.